eazow/hexo/source/tomcat/ch01-a-simple-web-server.md

 *with this book to send an HTTP request and display the response.
 To use this* *Java program, you must be connected to the Internet.
 Be warned, though, that* *it may not work if you are behind a firewall.*

+#### The ServerSocket Class

+The Socket class represents a "client" socket, i.e. a socket that you construct whenever you want to connect to a remote server application.
+Now, if you want to implement a server application, such as an HTTP server or an FTP server, you need a different approach.
+This is because your server must stand by all the time as it does not know when a client application will try to connect to it.
+In order for your application to be able to stand by all the time, you need to use the `java.net.ServerSocket` class.
+This is an implementation of a server socket.

+`ServerSocket` is different from Socket.
+The role of a server socket is to wait for connection requests from clients.
+Once the server socket gets a connection request, it creates a Socket instance to handle the communication with the client.